 When completing your assessments, you are required to write your own responses in your own words, demonstrating your own knowledge and skills relating to a topic.
 The only exception to this rule is if you need to use an exact quote from a reputable source to support your response to a question.
 In this case, you would need to reference the quote.

-For assistance with referencing refer to the Harvard Referencing Guide from: www.
-Usq.edu.au/library/help/referencing/harvard
+For assistance with referencing refer to the Harvard Referencing Guide from: Harvard Referencing

 Collusion